CodeChain-io/foundry/README.md

 ## API Documentation (For SDK users)

-If you're looking for API documentation or quick start guide, [click here](https://api.codechain.io/)
+If you're looking for an API documentation or a quick start guide, [click here](https://api.codechain.io/)

 ## Features